Blotch3D/Blotch3D/README.md

 "Top" sprite that holds others, and call the Draw method of the Top sprite to draw all other sprites.
 (BlSprite inherits from Dictionary\<string, BlSprite\>, where the string key is the subsprite name.)
-You can also draw things with MonoGame.
+You can also draw things directly with MonoGame.
 For example, it is faster to draw multiple 2D textures and text using MonoGame's SpriteBatch class.

 By default, lighting, background color, and sprite coloring are set so that it is most probable you will see them.
 These may need to be changed